Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 ....................................................................................................................

-# How to connect your project to SQl Server Database.
+# How to connect your project to SQl Server Database.(used for local database and Azure SQL database)

 1. We create new folder with any name (in our case) Data folder.
 Inside Data folder we create new class to use it for database --> Books.cs
 2. Create BookStoreContext.cs file in Data folder ( data connection to database)